Mindfulness for Panic Attacks

 6. Widen Awareness: Feel your whole body breathing.

-Why It Works: It helps you see sensations as temporary, reducing reactivity.
+Why It Works: It helps you see sensations as temporary, which can reduce reactivity.

 Interactive Tool: Panic Grounding Prompt

-This tool tailors mindfulness techniques for panic attacks to your environment and mood.
+This tool tailors mindful grounding to your environment and mood.

 Panic Grounding Prompt